phu004/django_part_two/README.md

 ## 2. Create a new model
 - The model should be called "Transportation"
 - The model should have a many to one relationship with "ToDoList"
-- the model should contain one string attribute called "type"
+- the model should contain  string attribute called "type"

 To start with, open the file with the name "models.py".
 Have a look at the model class called "Item",  your new model should be definied in a very similar manner.